OneMadGypsy/tkinter-column-select/README.md

     - `LMB` at the point you want the selection to end.
 If you don't release you can still drag to adjust.
     - press `Arrow` keys in the direction that you want the box to expand/contract.
 (NumPad Arrows NOT supported)

 - Any selection can be drag-dropped.
-Press and hold `LMB` over a selection to grab, then drag and drop to a new location.
-In the case of box-selections there is a vertical offset applied to grab and drop.
+    - Press and hold `LMB` over a selection to grab, then drag and drop in a new location.
+    - In the case of box-selections there is a vertical offset applied to grab and drop.
 If you grabbed at (ex) the third row of a column, you would have to drop where you want the third row to be.

 - Cut, Copy and Paste work the same as you would expect and the hotkeys are no different.
 In or from box-select mode these are performed with column behavior.